xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/metadata.md

     </package>

 This describes a single package, the error code package, which does not have any sub-components or configuration options.
-The package has a name, *[errors]*, which can be referenced in other XCDL files using e.g. `<requires>isEnabled('errors')</requires>`.
+The package has a name, *[errors]*, which can be referenced in other xCDL files using e.g. `<requires>isEnabled('errors')</requires>`.
 There will also be a `#define` for this package in a configuration header file.
 In addition to the package name, this file provides a number of properties for the package as a whole.
 The `<display>` property provides a short description.
 The `<description>` property involves a rather longer one, for when users need a bit more information.
 The `<sourceFile>` and `<header*>` properties list the consequences of this package at build-time.
 The package appears to lack any online documentation.

 Packages could be even simpler than this.
 If the package only provides an interface and there are no files to be compiled then there is no need for a compile property.
 Alternatively if there are no exported header files, or if the exported header files should go to the top-level of the install/include directory, then there is no need for an `<generatedFile>` property.
 Strictly speaking the `<description>` and `<display>` properties are optional as well, although application developers would not appreciate the resulting lack of information about what the package is supposed to do.

 However many packages tend to be a bit more complicated than the error package, containing various subcomponents and configuration options.
-These are also defined in the XCDL files and in much the same way as the package.
+These are also defined in the xCDL files and in much the same way as the package.
 For example, the following excerpt comes from the infrastructure package:

     <component name="traceBuffer">